-Vendor management is an emerging business discipline, being adopted with greater frequency by companies across a variety of industries.
+Vendor management is an emerging business discipline, being adopted with greater frequency by companies across every industry.
 Part of this emergence has been a transition from a purely compliance-based function to an enterprise risk-management function, oftentimes residing outside of compliance in its own vendor management office.

 But there is no one-size fits all when it comes to a vendor management program.
-Rather, size and complexity should scale to an appropriate level of maturity for every organization As you evaluate how to right-size a vendor management program for your organization, consider the best practices highlighted below.
+Rather, every organization should scale its vendor management function to align with its size, complexity and overall risk appetite.
+If you are getting a new program off the ground, or in the early stages of getting adoption within your organization, consider the best practices highlighted below.

 Many companies delay starting a vendor management program because it seems overwhelming.
 Our advice – don’t try to boil the ocean.
-Figure out what matters most to you, and right-size your program using a vendor management framework like the one we’ve developed at Vendor Centric.
+Get your fundamentals in place and kick things off by focusing on your most critical and riskiest vendors.

 2. Set the right tone at the top.